 During the day, the children participate in camp activities while the adults attend sessions with physicians and family therapists.
 In the evenings, families enjoy recreation time together, building bonds and strengthening much-needed support systems.

-Camp fees are only $10/child and$20/family for the entire weekend.
-Children and Arthritis, Inc. is able to offer camp at these low fees thanks to the generosity of Willis-Knighton Health Systems, Murphy-Payne Charitable Trust, Beaird Foundation, St. Mark’s Episcopal, and a host of other corporate, church, individual and foundation donors.
+Camp fees are minimal.
+Early bird registration rates are $10/child and $20/adult for the entire weekend.
+Otherwise rates are $25/child and $50/adult.
+Children and Arthritis, Inc. is able to offer camp at these low fees thanks to the generosity of Willis-Knighton Health System, Murphy-Payne Charitable Trust, Beaird Foundation, St. Mark’s Episcopal, and a host of other corporate, church, individual and foundation donors.

 The program is led by Dr. Thomas Pressly, a Shreveport rheumatologist, who has been working with children suffering from rheumatic diseases for over 25 years.
 He runs a clinic at Shriner’s Hospital and uses his personal experience in treating these children to develop the camp programs.
 Dr. Pressly works closely with Dr. George Wolcott, a licensed family therapist in Shreveport, in building and evolving the program.